karandis/P28_scripts/readme.txt

 'Make_plots_molecfit.py'
 'Make_plots.py'
 - Scripts to create plots used in the paper.

-'modified.csv'
-- List of P28 stars which whose 'stdinfo.csv' entries were modified with the new reduction in Jan 2022.
-Created with 'compare_reductions.py'

 'py27.yaml'
 - The yaml file for my python 2.7 environment with packages that will allow the user to run the standalone version of Molecfit (see below)